sferris/grid-services/README.md

 # Manage external services with Oracle RAC

+**Warning**: My environment is not high volume, but lots of clients.
+This has definitely not been stress tested, and doing this with Gitea is likely ill advised.
+(I have really good backups - just in case)

 I wanted a semi-highly available Gitea installation.
 My design considerations are:

 > Real Application Clusters to manage fail-over